dhparks/als_speckle/webapps/readme.txt

     3. A set of analytical backends which manage and analyze data through calls to the speckle library
     4. The speckle library, which performs calculations

 The HTML/javascript layer should run correctly in any modern browser.
-Firefox and Webkit-based browswers are preferred, as no versions of IE have been tested for correct behavior.
+Firefox and Webkit-based browswers (Safari, Chrome) are preferred, as no versions of IE have been tested for correct behavior.

-The python webframework which functions as webserver and request router is contained in the file flask_server.py.
+The python webframework which functions as webserver and request router to the backends is contained in the file flask_server.py.
 Running this file requires the flask python library, which has a webpage at

 http://flask.pocoo.org/